jupeppa/bot/README.md

 # bot

-to run the bot type: npm run start
+to run the bot type: $npm run start

 to see the bot in action, please start https://t.me/PatForTicketsBot